PHP Include And Post Exploitation

 <head>

-Here the application is available over HTTP.
-If the application was only available over HTTPs, telnet or netcat would not be able to communicate with the server, the tool openssl can be used:
+Here, the application is available over HTTP.
+If the application was only available over HTTPs, telnet or netcat won't be able to communicate with the server, openssl can be used:

 $ openssl s_client -connect vulnerable:443